Tourist Map of Calabria – Unveiling Italys Untouched Coastline

 1. Is there a specific local cuisine I should try while in Calabria?

 Calabria's local cuisine is a tantalizing fusion of simple ingredients and bold flavors.
-Don't miss out on 'nduja, a spicy, spreadable sausage representative of the region's fiery spirit.
+Don't miss out on 'nduja, a spicy, spreadable sausage embodying the region's fiery spirit.
 Also, try the local delicacy of Tropea onions, often served in salads or as a pizza topping.
-Seafood lovers should taste the swordfish from the coastal town of Scilla.
+Seafood enthusiasts should sample the swordfish from the coastal town of Scilla.

 2. Are there any unique festivals or events in Calabria that I could attend?